eggheads/eggdrop/doc/sphinx_source/coreDocs/transfer.rst

     but admits that may be too small.
 1024 is standard these days.
     Set this to 0 to use turbo-dcc (recommended).

-  set copy-to-tmp 1
+  set copy-to-tmp 0
-    Enable this setting if you want to copy files into the /tmp directory before sending them.
-This is useful on most systems for file stability, but if your directories are NFS mounted, it's a pain, and you'll want to set this to 0.
-If you are low on disk space, you may also want to set this to 0.
+    Enable this setting if you want to copy files to a temporary location before sending them.
+This might be useful for file stability, but if your directories are NFS mounted, it's a pain.
+For big files or if you're low on disk space, you may also want to keep this set to 0.

   set xfer-timeout 30
     Set here the time (in seconds) to wait before an inactive transfer